CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 </style>

 ## Introduction
-So I've got a lot of film cameras, something like 120 at last count.
-I've been collecting and shooting them for around a decade, and I've managed to amass a couple neat cameras and a few decent photos.

-Sometime in the future I'll document each and every one of my film cameras and put them in their historical context, but this will not be that post.
-Here I'll just focus on the experience of shooting them, make some comparisons, maybe give some technical specs, and of course show some photos.
+I have an unhealthy number of film cameras.
+I used to think that I liked photography, but at this point I think it's time to accept that I just like hoarding cameras.

+I have maybe 120 total?
+Some that work, some that don't, some I've taken photos with, and some that sit on shelves lookin' pretty.
+At some point, I'll make a post that covers each and every one of them, but since that'll take forever, this is the post you are getting instead.

+I'll go through each of my cameras that I've actually shot film through, give a brief overview, talk about the shooting experience, show some photos, maybe give some comparisons.

+Theres a table of contents if you want to jump to a specific camera, and you can also just click on the photos to view them full size as a slide show.

 ## Nikon FM